 Real power is the actual electricity produced by your entire system.
-This number will vary based on the ambient temperature and the amount of sunlight hitting your roof panels at a particular moment.
-Areas that experience more sunlight will produce a greater amount of energy from solar PV systems.
+This number will vary based on the ambient temperature and the sunlight hitting your roof panels at a particular moment.
+Areas that experience more sunlight will produce more energy from solar PV systems.

 Additional Factors Limiting Solar Panel Efficiency

-Although solar panels are capable of producing peak power under specific conditions, it is not a constant.
+Although solar panels can produce peak power under specific conditions, it is not constant.
 The actual output of solar panels varies almost constantly based on many factors, including mounting location, angle, and many other variables.